Genealogical DNA test: Types of tests

-Y-DNA and mtDNA cannot be used for ethnicity estimates, but can be used to find one's haplogroup, which is unevenly distributed geographically.
+Y-DNA and mtDNA do not produce a direct ethnicity estimate, but allows to find one's haplogroup(s).
+Haplogroups can only provide information on one line of ancestors among many.
+While they are unevenly distributed across ethnicities, their historical distribution is only speculation.
 Direct-to-consumer DNA test companies have often labeled haplogroups by continent or ethnicity (e.g., an "African haplogroup" or a "Viking haplogroup"), but these labels may be speculative or misleading.

 Autosomal DNA (atDNA) testing

 Testing

 Autosomal DNA is contained in the 22 pairs of chromosomes not involved in determining a person's sex.
 Autosomal DNA recombines in each generation, and new offspring receive one set of chromosomes from each parent.
 These are inherited exactly equally from both parents and roughly equally from grandparents to about 3x great-grandparents.
 Therefore, the number of markers (one of two or more known variants in the genome at a particular location – known as Single-nucleotide polymorphisms or SNPs) inherited from a specific ancestor decreases by about half with each successive generation; that is, an individual receives half of their markers from each parent, about a quarter of those markers from each grandparent; about an eighth of those markers from each great-grandparent, etc. Inheritance is more random and unequal from more distant ancestors.
 Generally, a genealogical DNA test might test about 700,000 SNPs (specific points in the genome).